sahmed1o/Stock-Market-Stats-Web-Application-Tracker/README.md

 </p>

 # Data Source API
-Coingecko's api and terms of service may update after the date this project was uploaded.
+IEX Group's api and terms of service may update after the date this project was uploaded.
 When using this code you will have to update accordingly to fit the guidelines.
 - https://iexcloud.io/docs/api/

 # Request Limits